lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

     [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:35-00:40***

-### 7. Click to view the "data" tabs, which show your team's individual patient information
+### 7. Click to view the "data" tabs, which show your team's individual patient information.

 - Patients who have requested restricted access to their information have asterisks (****) in Column F & G. If you are a VA provider, you can still identify patients from Column H.